Jean McConville murder: Son says he knows killers

 "I wouldn't tell the police.
 If I told the police now a thing, me or one of my family members or one of my children would get shot by those people," he told BBC Radio 4's Today programme.

 He said that "everybody thinks this has all gone away", but that people still suffered intimidation - not by the IRA, but by "splinter groups" of the paramilitary organisation.

 "They would just class you as an informant and they would shoot you," he said.

-"It's terrible, from my point of view and my family's point of view, that we know those people and we can't bring them to justice."'My blood boils'
+"It's terrible, from my point of view and my family's point of view, that we know those people and we can't bring them to justice."

 Mr McConville was in the family's west Belfast home when a gang of IRA members forced their way in and dragged the widow and mother-of-10 from the house as her children watched.

 He said he and his family knew two weeks after their mother was taken that she was dead, because an "IRA man had come and left my mother's purse and her wedding rings at the house".